LinReTraCe/LinReTraCe_examples/README.md

 # LinReTraCe examples

 Please refer to [LinReTraCe](https://github.com/LinReTraCe/LinReTraCe) for a detailed program description.
-This repository contains the necessary input and config files to reproduce the data in [arxiv:2112.07604](https://arxiv.org/abs/2112.07604).
-Please note that due to storage limitations the prepared files contain a coarser momentum mesh.
+This repository contains the necessary input and config files to reproduce the test cases' data in [arxiv:2112.07604](https://arxiv.org/abs/2112.07604).
+Please note that due to storage limitations the prepared files here contain a coarser momentum mesh.
 For the model systems considered, prepare the energy files with the number of k-points specified in the publication.
-The DFT calculations provided contain $10 \times 10 \times 20$ (FeAs2) and $8 \times 8 \times 8$ (Tl-doped PbTe) k-points.
+The DFT calculations provided here contain only $10 \times 10 \times 20$ (FeAs2) and $8 \times 8 \times 8$ (Tl-doped PbTe) k-points.
+With the available WIEN2k structure files, band-structure calculations using the momentum mesh specified in the publication can be performed and used as input.
-We used the following pre-processing interfaces to produce the provided energy files.
+The following pre-processing interfaces have been to produce the provided LinReTraCe energy files.

 ### 2D-metal
 ```